Skip to content

 Remove the Safari app from your Mac

 Want to uninstall the Safari browser from your Mac?
-Learn how to remove the browser using the terminal command.
+Learn how to remove the default browser app from your system.

 2. Open up the terminal application.